vilardellsalles/TJO-astrometry/README.md

 ```
 icat gaia-imgqs <images>
-icat gaia-update --imgqs 0099 <images with invalid IMQS>
 icat gaia-reduce *
 icat light-curve *_catalog/*.dat
 ```

-IMGQS is a keyword inserted in the FITS header after ```gaia-imgqs``` that contains several quality indicators.
-All the science images used are valid and, hence, the images with invalid IMGQS can be updated with 0099.

 All the images could be cleaned from bias, darks and flats ([see issues regarding flats](#data-issues)).
-However, no catalog could be produced for 4 images:
+However, no catalog could be produced for 4
+images:

 <div align="center">